Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

-Google Tag Manager (GTM) plays a crucial role in the digital marketing strategies of many companies.
-With the introduction of Server Side Tracking in GTM, organizations now have even more control over their data flows, especially with the ability to transform data before it is forwarded to analytics tools or other platforms.
+Google Tag Manager (GTM) plays a crucial role in many companies' digital marketing strategies.
+With the introduction of Server Side Tracking in GTM, organizations now have even more control over their data streams, particularly through the ability to transform data before it is sent to analytics tools or other platforms.
 This feature, known as transformations, offers significant privacy protection and data quality benefits.

 Key Points 🔑